Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

-\paragraph{Prisoners of war.} We next consider the effect of being taken POW for more than six months, a fate shared by nearly half of the men in our data.
-POWs born in 1919-21 were in captivity at a time when--in peacetime--they would have completed their education and entered the labor market.
-Panel (b) of Table \ref{tab:cs191921} shows that they received slightly less education as a result (column (1)) and were employed for about 2.3 fewer years between ages 20 and 55 (column (2)).
-They also had less occupational success than veterans who escaped war captivity (column (4)).
-Nevertheless, POWs did not receive much lower work pensions (column (5)), as Germany's pension system ``replaces'' gaps in the employment biography caused by war captivity (see Appendix \ref{subsec:pensions}).\footnote{POWs also received significantly lower war victim's pensions (column (6)).
-This seemingly counterintuitive result partly reflects that severely wounded soldiers, eligible for victim's pension, often avoided captivity because they returned home earlier.
-Accordingly, controlling for war injuries attenuates the coefficient on war pensions while the other results remain robust (Appendix Table \ref{tab:cs_robustness191921}, see "Extended" specification in panel B).}
+POWs born in 1919-21 were imprisoned at a time when--in peacetime--they would have completed their education or entered the labor market.
+Panel (b) of Table \ref{tab:cs191921} shows that as a result, they received slightly less education (column (1))\footnote{As shown in Online Appendix Table \ref{tab:lifecycle}, the small and insignificant net effect on completed education reflects a significant reduction in educational investments at age 18-25 (during captivity) and increased educational investments at age 26-30 (after returning from captivity).} and were employed for about 2.3 fewer years before age 55 (column (2)).
+They also had less occupational success than veterans who avoided war captivity (column (4)), although this effect is less pronounced when considering the duration of rather than a binary indicator for war captivity (see Online Appendix Table \ref{tab:captivity_continuous}).
+Despite being employed fewer years, POWs did not receive much lower work pensions (column (5)), as Germany's pension system ``replaces'' employment gaps caused by war captivity (see the appendix for an overview of the pension system).\footnote{However, POWs received significantly lower war victim's pensions (column (6)).
+This seemingly counterintuitive result reflects that being a POW did not in itself qualify a veteran for a war victim's pension, and that severely wounded soldiers eligible for victim's pension sometimes avoided captivity because they returned home earlier.
+Accordingly, controlling for war injuries attenuates the effect on war pensions (Table \ref{tab:cs_robustness191921}, see "Extended" specification in panel (b)).}